vivainio/zipget-rs/README.md

 # zipget-rs

-A Rust clone of [zipget](https://github.com/vivainio/zipget) - a tool for downloading and extracting files with intelligent caching, now with enhanced GitHub releases support and tar.gz extraction.
+A Rust clone of [zipget](https://github.com/vivainio/zipget) - a powerful tool for downloading and extracting files from multiple sources including URLs, GitHub releases, and **AWS S3 buckets**, with intelligent caching and advanced features.

 ## Problem

-You want to download and extract files from URLs or GitHub releases, with intelligent caching to avoid re-downloading, and the ability to keep your toolchain up-to-date automatically.
+You want to download and extract files from multiple sources - public URLs, GitHub releases, and private S3 buckets - with intelligent caching to avoid re-downloading, and the ability to keep your toolchain up-to-date automatically.
+Whether you're managing development tools, deploying applications, or distributing private assets through S3, you need a unified solution that handles authentication, caching, and extraction seamlessly.

 ## Features